Godzilla vs. Biollante: Music

 Unlike the previous film, Godzilla vs. Biollante incorporates themes from Akira Ifukube's original Godzilla theme, though the majority of the soundtrack was composed of original themes by Koichi Sugiyama.
 The score was orchestrated by conductor David Howell through the Kansai Philharmonic, though Howell himself had never viewed the movie, and thus was left to interpret what the scenes would consist of when conducting the orchestra.

 English version

 After the film was released in Japan, Toho commissioned a Hong Kong company named Omni Productions to dub the film into English.

 In early 1990, Toho entered discussions with Miramax to distribute the film.
 When talks broke off, Toho filed a lawsuit in Los Angeles Federal Court, accusing Miramax of entering an oral agreement in June to pay Toho $500,000 to distribute the film.
 This lawsuit delayed the film's release for two years.
 An out of court settlement was reached with Miramax buying the rights to the film for an unreported figure.
 Miramax would have entertained thoughts of releasing the film in theaters, but in the end it was decided to release the film straight to home video instead.
-HBO released the film on VHS in 1992 and Laserdisc in 1993.
-Miramax utilized the uncut English international version of the film for this release.
+HBO Video released the film on VHS in 1992 and LaserDisc in 1993.
+Miramax utilized the uncut English international version of the film for this release (though The Criterion Collection did not utilize the uncut English international version of the film).